Allegedly intoxicated driver crashes into parked cars

 MOUNT PLEASANT — A reportedly intoxicated driver crashed into three parked cars on the other side of the road early Sunday morning.

-According a press release from the Mount Pleasant Police Department, officers were dispatched to the 5300 block of 16th Street at 3:18 a.m. on Sunday for a report of an accident.
+According a news release from the Mount Pleasant Police Department, officers were dispatched to the 5300 block of 16th Street at 3:18 a.m.
+Sunday for a report of a crash.
 When officers arrived, they found Krystal Alvarez of Racine had crashed her 2007 Chevy Malibu into three parked vehicles.

-Investigators discovered that Alvarez had been traveling west on 16th Street towards Green Bay Road when her vehicle crossed over into the eastbound lane and hit the parked vehicles.
+Investigators discovered that Alvarez had been traveling west on 16th Street toward Green Bay Road when her vehicle crossed into the eastbound lane and hit the parked vehicles.

-Officers determined she had been intoxicated from alcohol.
+Officers determined she had alcohol intoxication.
 Alvarez was taken into custody, processed and released.
 The incident remains under investigation.

 Post a comment as